freejstone/CONGA/docs/pages/tutorial_example.rst

    * - --min_mass, --max_mass
      - digest_mass_range

-The default precision of the mass-modifications in Tide-index is to two decimal places, while MSFragger uses much higher precision.
-For this reason, CONGA will round the variable modifications in the MSFragger search files to two decimal places, allowing us to pair the peptides in MSFragger according to the target-decoy pairs produced by Tide-index.
 To run CONGA using MSFragger-search results with default parameters, use the following command:

 ``python3 -m CONGA --score hyperscore path/to/narrow.tsv path/to/open.tsv path/to/tide-index.peptides.txt``